-To be safe, remember the key considerations for writing content discussed in the previous step of the SEO tutorial.
+To be safe, remember the key considerations for writing content discussed in the previous step of the SEO guide.
 Primarily aim to create something uniquely valuable for users, and then apply these SEO copywriting guidelines for how to use keywords in content.

 SEO Copywriting Guidelines: Where to Use Keywords in Content

 Once you decide what the primary keyword(s) should be on a page, you’ll want to create content that includes the phrase naturally and evenly throughout the page.
 (You’ll get to test your keyword distribution using our Single Page Analyzer in the next tutorial step.)

 Your main keyword should appear in both parts of a web page, the head section and the body section.

 The head section, hidden in a web page’s HTML code, is read by search engines and critical for SEO.
 What you write in the head section not only tells search engines what your page is about, it’s also the text they usually display in your SERP listings.
 Also, keywords the user searched for appear in bold in the title and description of search results (as shown below).

 People click through to your site more often if they see what they’re looking for, bolded within your listing.
 So use your best marketing know-how and write these tags to attract clicks.

 On the SEO side, follow our best-practice guidelines below.